Introduction: Love’s Legacy in a Fractured Multiverse

 #C. Variants United: Love as a Guiding Force

-– In Spider-Man: No Way Home, the three Spider-Men bond over shared losses (Uncle Ben, Gwen, MJ).
+– In Spider-Man: No Way Home, the three Spider-Men bond over shared losses (Uncle Ben, Gwen, and MJ).
 Their camaraderie—a mix of grief and hope—fuels their victory.

 #5.
 Love as a Legacy: How the Past Shapes the Future